Bacteriocins and Antimicrobial Peptides - BAMP2017

-The International Scientific Symposium on Bacteriocins and Antimicrobial Peptides – BAMP2016 will be held during IPC 2016.
+The International Scientific Symposium on Bacteriocins and Antimicrobial Peptides – BAMP2017 will be held on19th June, the day prior to IPC2017.

 Place: Marriott hotel Budapest

 The Bacteriocins Symposium will be part of the conference programme, under the chairmanship of: